Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for non-split Cartan structures

-\begin{rema} {\rm Note that, whereas the Galois quotient of the semistable model for $X_{\mathrm{ns}}^+ (p)$ we started with has no reduced component (at all), the minimal regular model is, to the contrary, totally reduced...
+Note also that, whereas the Galois quotient of the semistable model for $X_{\mathrm{ns}}^+ (p)$ we started with has no reduced component (at all), the minimal regular model is, to the contrary, totally reduced...
 Of course we knew a priori that there had to be reduced components in order to host the specialization of points with values in $\Q$, which are known to exists in many cases (CM points).
-Notice also, as in Remark~\ref{quelNormalCrossing}, that the minimal model with normal crossing is also easily obtained for $p$ between $5$ and $11$ from our computations.} \end{rema}
+(Actually, for all $p$, CM elliptic curves even furnish an infinite number of CM points with values in $\Q_p^{\mathrm{ur}}$ which specialize to any of those reduced components.)} \end{rema}

 \begin{proof}